3Diot/3Diot.github.io/README.md

 What happens:
 - Render header.js in (react snap/ dev) then dispose of it for (prod).
-- Render main.js in (React snap/ dev) and also for (prod).
+- Render main.js in (React snap/ dev) and inline for (prod).
-- Render template.js in (react snap/ dev) and also for (prod).
+- Render router.js in (react snap/ dev) and lazy load in (prod).
-- Routing event handler triggers events in template.
+- - Renders template, retrieves template content, dispatches 'refreshTemplate'
+- - Events hooks in template and sitemap.js pick up on this
+- - - Sitemap.js injects template content and conditionally refreshes sitemap/TOC

 Of note:
 - No Webpack bloat